Kirkintilloch Athletic F.C.

-Kirkintilloch Athletic Football Club was a 19th-century association football club based in Kirkintilloch in Dumbartonshire.
+Kirkintilloch Athletic Football Club was a 19th-century association football club based in Kirkintilloch in Dunbartonshire.

 History

 The club was formed in 1885, at the start of the cricket season; it was the second club with the name.
 It quickly joined the Scottish Football Association for the 1885–86 season, and its first match was a 3–1 win over the Livingstone club of Glasgow.

 It was, unfortunately, poor preparation for its first Scottish Cup tie, at home to Renton, the Scottish Cup holders and arguably the best team in the world; the visitors duly won 15–0.
 The local newspaper, perhaps miscounting, or out of kindness, gave the score as 14–0, and stated that the Kirkintilloch side "acquitted themselves fairly well".

 The Athletic's problem was starting up as a football team in an area already saturated with clubs, and suffered some heavy beatings in the Cup by more established, and better-backed, sides; 9–0 by Vale of Leven in 1886–87, without even the consolation of the club receiving any gate receipts, as expenses took up the whole of the small gate; 7–1 by Jamestown in 1887–88; 5–0 by Methlan Park in 1888–89, who scored three goals in seven minutes, and 5–2 by Dumbarton Union in 1889–90.

 The only win the club had in the Scottish Cup in this period was in 1887–88, beating town rivals Kirkintilloch Central 5–1; a friendly between the two in 1886 had to be abandoned, with the Athletics 3–0 up, after some of the 500 in attendance invaded the pitch in protest at a Central goal being disallowed.